27th NOVEMBER 2023

 Diwali is one of the most popular festivals in the Indian calendar.
 The anniversaries of many auspicious historical events comprise this ancient festival.
-The festivities comprise of firecrackers, ceremonial bathing, feasting, Aartis, family get-togethers – and illuminations.
-The aesthetically appealing illumination dates back to many millennia when the jubilant citizens of Ayodhya welcomed Lord Rama back to their city after His exile.
-The Ramayana describes, how when Lord Rama was exiled due to the misdirected intrigues of Kaikayi, Ayodhya became almost like a ghost city.
+The festivities include firecrackers, ceremonial bathing, feasting, Aartis, family get-togethers – and illuminations.
+The aesthetically appealing illumination dates back many millennia, when the jubilant citizens of Ayodhya welcomed Lord Rama back to their city after His exile.
+The Ramayana describes how when Lord Rama was exiled due to the misdirected intrigues of Kaikayi, Ayodhya became almost like a ghost city.
 All its citizens were plunged into an ocean of separation and sorrow for fourteen agonizingly long years.